kaidez/kaidez.com/_drafts/2015-06-15-write-code.md

 > _"I don’t know all the answers to Node (and still don’t), but thanks to my JavaScript knowledge, I understand all the questions."_

-I somewhat implied that I needed to be The Omniscient Developer&trade;.
-That I needed to know the answer to every single solitary question about the web stack.
+I was somewhat implying that I needed to be The Omniscient Developer&trade;.
+That I needed to know the answer to every single solitary question about the web stack if I wanted to have a web dev career.

 I was wrong.
 Really wrong.

+Understanding the questions is what it's all about.

 It's key to note that learning new code like this almost always requires having to solve problems, particularly with JS.
 Something doesn't act in the browser the way you thought it would, you have to figure out why.